Zephyr Financial Solutions

 The process for constructing a risk/return optimized investment portfolio begins with creating a mix of investments with low correlations.
 Since investors are risk averse, it’s important to realize that correlations often fluctuate during a market cycle, and particularly increase during a crisis compared to long-term averages.
 In our first article regarding alternatives: “The Growing Space of Alternatives Provide Investors with Benefits”, we took a deeper look into the correlations between the above asset classes and how they change during different market regimes.
 The article highlights the benefits alternatives bring to portfolio construction, namely increased diversification during different market regimes.

-With the above knowledge in hand, we leverage a investment management software application and move forward with constructing an efficient frontier to determine the impact alternatives have on a traditional asset allocation consisting of the core asset classes.
+With the above knowledge in hand, we leverage Zephyr, an award winning investment management software application and move forward with constructing an efficient frontier to determine the impact alternatives have on a traditional asset allocation consisting of the core asset classes.
 To determine the forecasted returns for the core asset classes (U.S. and foreign equities and fixed income), we used the Black Litterman forecasting model, whereas for the alternative asset classes (commodities, real estate, limited partnerships, and liquid alternatives) we used the historical returns.
 Table 2 displays the forecasted returns and risks based on the time period between January 2000 – June 2022 that were used in this analysis.

 As you can see in Figure 2, by adding the four alternatives listed above to an allocation case which includes the core asset classes, the efficient frontier shifts slightly to the northwest (orange line), which represents higher returns and lower risk.
 This is the intended result of adding alternatives to an allocation.